microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/reporting.md

 ## 🤔 When to prioritize

-Reporting + analytics are a common part of your iterative process.
-Some examples of when you want to prioritize Reporting + analytics include:
+Reporting and analytics are a common part of your iterative process.
+Some examples of when you want to prioritize Reporting and analytics include:

 - New datasets become available, which need to be prepared for stakeholders.
 - New requirements are raised to add or update reports.